-There are standards and codes that are meant to ensure all home elevators adhere to certain safety protocols.
+Some standards and codes are meant to ensure all home elevators adhere to certain safety protocols.
 For example, elevator codes dictate the safe weight limit, speed, travel distance and safety features home elevator manufacturers should factor into their designs.
 You may be wondering who sets these standards.

 Two standard-setting bodies collaborate to create many of the codes that govern the engineering of all sorts of products, including home elevators.
 These standard-setting bodies are the American Society of Mechanical Engineers (ASME) and the American National Standards Institute (ANSI).
 The standard that applies to elevators is ASME ANSI A17.1/CSA B44-2016 National Safety Code for Elevators.
 Section 5.3 of this code applies specifically to private residence elevators.

 As engineering experts become more aware of potential dangers and innovate new ways to make elevators even safer, the standards can be updated to require new safety features and design elements.
 The most recent update to the National Safety Code for Elevators came in 2016.
 This update was aimed at making elevators safer for small children by minimizing the space between the hoistway door and the elevator car door.
 The update also created a requirement that doors be able to withstand 75 pounds of force without warping or displacement to prevent small children from getting stuck between the doors.

 In addition to the national safety codes that apply to all home elevators in the U.S., individual states may have their building codes that speak to the requirements for elevators.
 These codes may enforce more stringent requirements about the safety features a home elevator should include.
 So, if you’re building a home and including an elevator in it, you’ll need to make sure your elevator is up to code for your area.